 We have also have evidence that a contemporary McCaffrey and a McCaffery are related to a contemporary Caffrey, so we have added the Caffrey surname to our banner lists.

-Click here to order a yDNA37 or yDNA67 kit and receive a substantial discount.
+Click here to order a yDNA37 kit.
 When you order your kit using this link, you will be automatically enrolled in the project.

 "A List of Deported Convicts and Vagabonds 1737-1743", Journals of the Irish House of Commons (Online: Ulster Ancestry)